markwal/OctoPrint-GPX/README.md

 CNC machines.
 X3g is an extension to the s3g protocol which was named for the Sanguino v3 which was in use at the time as the bot's controller.

-This plugin requires brand new hooks that are in the 1.2.0 version of OctoPrint.
-As of this writing, 1.2.0 has been officially released, but the OctoPi image doesn't yet include it.
-If you pick up a recent nightly it should be there or if not, it's relatively easy to update.

 ## Caveats
 I've only tested this on one config:
 Raspberry Pi set up via the OctoPi image